transientskp/tkp/documentation/getstart/installation/ubuntu.rst

    $ psql -U postgres

 You should now be able to run the :ref:`initdb <getstart-initdb>` process, however you should note that by default all databases must be created with user `postgres` - to allow creation of databases with other user-owners, you must first add a new `role
 <http://www.postgresql.org/docs/9.1/static/sql-createrole.html>`_, e.g.::

    $ psql -U postgres
    postgres=# CREATE ROLE myuser WITH CREATEDB SUPERUSER LOGIN;

 You should now be able to run ``tkp-manage.py initdb`` with the newly added username.

 MonetDB
 ^^^^^^^

-monetDB is not included in Ubuntu, but there is a MonetDB repository available with prebuild binaries.
+MonetDB is not included in Ubuntu, but there is a MonetDB repository available with prebuild binaries.
 To install these packages::

     $ sudo apt-get install software-properties-common